kevinveenbirkenbach/luks-key-manager/README.md

-# 🔐 LUKS Key Management Script
+# 🔐 LUKS Key Management
 This repository contains a Python script for managing LUKS encryption keys.
 The script allows you to add a new key with specified memory cost and remove an old key securely.
 This is particularly useful for systems with limited RAM, such as Raspberry Pi.

 ## 🎯 Purpose